John A. Roebling: Career

-In 1848 Roebling undertook the construction of four suspension aqueducts on the Delaware and Hudson Canal.
+In 1848, Roebling undertook the construction of four suspension aqueducts on the Delaware and Hudson Canal.
 During this period, he moved to Trenton, New Jersey.
 In Trenton, Roebling built a large industrial complex for wire production for his growing company: John A. Roebling's Sons Company.
-This complex inspired the Trenton, New Jersey motto that appears on Trenton's Lower Trenton Bridge: "Trenton Makes, the World Takes".
+This complex inspired Trenton's motto that appears on the Lower Trenton Bridge: "Trenton Makes, the World Takes".

-Roebling's next project, starting in 1851, was a railroad bridge connecting the New York Central and Great Western Railway of Canada over the Niagara River.
+Roebling's next project, starting in 1851, was a railroad bridge connecting the New York Central and Great Western Railway of Ontario, Canada over the Niagara River.
 Construction took four years.
 The bridge, with a clear span of 825 feet (251 m), was supported by four, ten-inch (25 cm) wire cables, and had two levels, one for vehicles and one for rail traffic.

 While the Niagara bridge was being built, Roebling designed a railway suspension bridge across the Kentucky River, which required a clear span of 1,224 feet (373 m).
 The anchorage and stone towers were completed, and the cable wire delivered along with the material for the superstructure, when the railway company became insolvent.
 The bridge construction was halted and he was never able to complete it.

 What is now known as the High Bridge was later completed as the first cantilever bridge in the US, with a truss for carrying the railway track.
 A second version was built on the same foundations in 1911.
 The highest railroad bridge over a navigable river in the United States, the bridge is still in use.

 In 1859 Roebling completed another suspension bridge at Pittsburgh over the Allegheny River.
 Its total length was 1,030 feet (314m), consisting of two main spans of 344 feet (105m) each, and two side spans of 171 feet (52m) each.
 His son Washington Roebling worked with him on that project, having completed his engineering degree.

 The American Civil War brought a temporary halt to Roebling's work, as resources were diverted to the war effort.
 In 1863 building resumed on a bridge over the Ohio River at Cincinnati, which Roebling had started in 1856 and halted due to lack of financing.
 He finished this bridge in 1867.
-The Cincinnati-Covington Bridge, later named the John A. Roebling Suspension Bridge in his honour, was the world's longest suspension bridge at the time it was finished.
+The Cincinnati-Covington Bridge, later named the John A. Roebling Suspension Bridge in his honor, was the world's longest suspension bridge, with a main span of 1,057 feet (322 m), at the time it was finished.